terraform-aviatrix-modules/terraform-aviatrix-azure-transit-firenet/README.md

 local_as_number | | Changes the Aviatrix Transit Gateway ASN number before you setup Aviatrix Transit Gateway connection configurations. enable_bgp_over_lan | false | Enable BGp over LAN.
-Creates eth4 for integration with SDWAN for example enable_egress_transit_firenet | false | Set to true to enable egress on transit gw
+Creates eth4 for integration with SDWAN for example enable_egress_transit_firenet | false | Set to true to enable egress on transit gw az_support | false | Set to true if the Azure region supports AZ's az1 | az-1 | AZ Zone to be used for GW deployment. az2 | az-2 | AZ Zone to be used for HAGW deployment.

 ### Outputs
 This module will return the following objects: